ryan112358/nist-synthetic-data-2021/README.md

 # nist-synthetic-data-2021
 Source code for the second place submission in the third round of the 2021 NIST differential privacy temporal map challenge.

 The contest-submission folder contains the code submitted during the contest, and only works on the contest dataset.
-The files in this folder are sparsely commented.
+A writeup about the solution can be found in this folder: [AdaptiveGrid.pdf](https://github.com/ryan112358/nist-synthetic-data-2021/blob/main/contest-submission/AdaptiveGrid.pdf).
 The extensions folder contains a new mechanism, inspired by the solution to the competition, that works on arbitrary discrete datasets.
 Several benchmark datasets can be found in the extensions/datasets folder.

 ## Quick start